cisagov/dotgov-home/pages/forms/interstate.md

 As ([executive title] for [Interstate Governmental Organization name]) OR ([Governor/State CIO] for the State of [State Name]), I formally request that authority over the [xxxxx.gov] second-level domain name be delegated to ([Interstate Governmental Organization name]) OR (State of [State Name]).

 [Interstate Governmental Organization name] represents the following states: [name all participants].

-[Describe the nature of the relationship between the states and the Interstate Governmental Organization.]
+[Describe the nature of the relationship between the states and the organization.
+Include links to (or add as an appendix) the authorizing legislation or documentation that demonstrates being a bona fide interstate governmental organization.]

 This domain name will be used for [state the purpose].
 The use of this domain is consistent with organizational Internet policy.
 In addition, I will ensure the content of the requested domain name conforms to the .gov policy.